amanpandey3956/Portfolio/src/content/blogs/docker-in-depth.md

 Docker is a powerful platform designed to simplify the process of building, sharing, and running applications inside containers.
 A container is a lightweight, standalone environment that includes everything an application needs its code, libraries, and its all the dependencies so it runs reliably no matter where it's deployed.

+Containers can be started anywhere an [OCI container runtime](https://opencontainers.org/) is available, whether on your workstation with Docker, or in the cloud using orchestrators like Kubernetes.
+This narrows the gap between development and production.

 In this blog, we’ll guide you through everything from installing Docker to mastering its core concepts, supported by hands-on examples and practical use cases.

 ### Table of Contents